 How well do you methylate?
 Where do these methyl groups come from?
 And why should you care?
 Well, Tro Nation, today’s article explores methylation in detail because, like Hansel from Zoolander, methylation is just “so hot right now."

-So first a definition: methylation is the addition of a methyl group (consisting of one carbon atom bonded to three hydrogen atoms) to a substrate and impacts physiology in a number of fundamental ways including the regulation of gene expression (i.e. epigenetics), RNA processing, modifying heavy meals, modulating the function of an array of different proteins, and much much more.
+First, a definition: methylation is the addition of a methyl group (consisting of one carbon atom bonded to three hydrogen atoms) to a substrate, and it impacts physiology in a number of fundamental ways, including the regulation of gene expression (i.e., epigenetics), RNA processing, modifying heavy meals, modulating the function of an array of different proteins, and much, much more.

 Where Do Methyl Groups Come From?

 Methyl groups are obtained from the diet, mainly from foods that contain methionine (an essential amino acid), one-carbon units (serine and glycine primarily), and choline (or the choline metabolite betaine) .
 Humans eat around 50 mmol of methyl groups every day, with 60% of these coming from their choline intake.

 To give you some examples, foods high in methionine include turkey, beef, tuna, pork, cheese, brazil nuts, and quinoa.
 Foods high in one-carbon units include bone broth, chicken skin, animal protein, shellfish, legumes, spinach, dried seaweed, and watercress.
 Finally, foods high in choline include whole eggs, organ meat, caviar, fish, shiitake mushrooms, beef, and soy.